abweiner18/Atom_Preview/About.rst

 Installing Atom was easy, but I couldn't figure out how to get syntax highlighting and preview to appear in my documents.
 It took some time to figure out how to enable those features, so I want to save other beginners time by sharing my learnings here.

-I hope this guide gives you the tools to quickly start writing and previewing your work in Atom *(and gives me some practice creating creating a RST/Sphinx/ReadtheDocs project.)*.
+I hope this guide gives you the tools to quickly start writing and previewing your work in Atom *(and gives me some practice creating creating a RST/Sphinx/ReadtheDocs project)*.

 -- Anita